photoprism/photoprism-docs/docs/setup.md

 You are welcome to get an impression and provide early feedback.
 We've set up a public demo at [demo.photoprism.org](https://demo.photoprism.org) for you to play with.

-Note that we just started working on the UI and features are neither complete nor stable.
-We're a small team and move fast.
+Note that this is work in progress.
+We do our best to provide a complete, stable version.
+Financial [support](sponsorship.md) makes a huge difference and enables us to spend more time with this project.

 Leave your email to get a [release notification](https://goo.gl/forms/KBPVGl9PCsOKrAv33).

 If you have a question, don't hesitate to ask in our [help forum](https://groups.google.com/a/photoprism.org/forum/#!forum/help) or [contact us via email](mailto:hello@photoprism.org).